getsentry/rfcs/text/0044-heartbeat.md

 # Motivation

-As part of the SDK onboarding improvements initiative, user tests have recently been done, where we collect data about the user experience when trying to integrate Sentry for the first time with their applications.
+As part of the [SDK onboarding improvements initiative](https://www.notion.so/sentry/SDK-Onboarding-Improvements-261a3d1deed94522bcff1361fc8bd756) (employees only), user tests have recently been done, where we collect data about the user experience when trying to integrate Sentry for the first time with their applications.

 Several discoveries were made, but one in particular that caught our attention is that many users, after following all the installation steps and sending the first error, were confused and frustrated if they did not see it in the Sentry's application.